 SayulitAnimals is NOT a shelter, and so we are unable to keep homeless dogs and cats on site.
 That said, we do use all of our resources and contacts to help animals find loving, fur-ever homes.

 When an animal is in need of a home, we first attempt to find a temporary foster.
 This is always a challenge, so if you are interested in offering a space in your home to help an abandoned dog or cat, please send us a message on our Contact Us page.
-Once we have a foster, we place a photo and a short description of the dog or cat in the Available Animals section of our site, and also on our Facebook page, in the hopes of finding the animal a new home.

 If you are interested in Adopting one of these lovely animals, please fill out the Apply To Adopt form below, and we will help with the arrangements, whether you are here in Sayulita or abroad.